holographicSol/iCUEDisplay/README.md

 [IF running iCUEDisplay.py then for certain media playback functionality you may need to modify a module as follows:]
 [1.
 Open __init__.py in site-packages\winrt]
 [2.
 Replace line 'winrt.init_apartment()' with 'pythoncom.CoInitialize()']
+Note the executable has been compiled with the modified module.